rust-lang/nomicon/src/atomics/multithread.md

 ╰──────╯    └────┘    ╰──────╯
 ```

-That is, both threads read the same value of `0` from `data`, with no relative
+That is, both threads read the same value of `0` from `data`, and the two
-ordering between them.
+operations are unsequenced — they have no relative ordering between them.

 That’s reads done, so we’ll look at the other kind of data access next: writes.
 We’ll also return to a single thread for now, just to keep things simple.